 This threatens to up-end the many socioeconomic and political gains achieved during a period former SA president Thabo Mbeki termed the “African renaissance”.
 This time was characterised by the growth of pan-African institutions, setting in motion the implementation of continental programmes, such as the New Partnership for Africa’s Development, the Pan-African Parliament and, recently, the African Continental Free Trade Area agreement.
 Agenda 2063 of the AU and other initiatives are a guiding light towards the realisation of a united continent...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.